graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 1. **Initialize a new Node.js/TypeScript Project:** This is not a Spoke, but a standalone tool.
 Create a new repository for it.
 2. **Implement the Core Logic:** The script will implement the two-phase "Nouns then Verbs" extraction process detailed in `design--guac-to-dgraph.md`.
 It will be configurable via environment variables and CLI flags.
 3. **Containerize the Tool:** Create a `Dockerfile` for the tool so it can be easily run in CI environments or via `docker run` commands, as shown in the `subgraph-mesh-guac` Makefile.

+#### Task 4.3: Create `subgraph-dgraph-software-supply-chain` (The Persistent Store)

+[ ] Task 4.3: Create `subgraph-dgraph-software-supply-chain` (The Persistent Store)

+**Goal:** Create the final, persistent Dgraph Spoke that acts as the aggregation point for software supply chain data.

+1. **Instantiate the Spoke Repository:** Create a new repository named `subgraph-dgraph-software-supply-chain` from the `template-spoke-dgraph` template.
+2. **Update the Schema:** The `schema.graphql` file in this Spoke will be the Dgraph-augmented version of the GUAC schema.
+3. **Implement the Ingestion Makefile:** Update the `Makefile` to include a `seed` target.
+This target will expect a path to a pre-generated RDF artifact and will use the `dgraph live` command to load it into the running Dgraph cluster.

 ---